Health & Nutrition11 min read

 The Self-Insurance Alternative

-• Open a separate savings account
+• Open a separate savings account.

-• Deposit $100 to $200 per month (roughly what you would pay in premiums)
+• Deposit $100 to $200 per month (roughly what you'd pay in premiums).

-• Aim for a balance of at least $3,000 to $5,000 to cover most emergencies
+• Aim for a balance of at least $3,000 to $5,000.

 Who Should Definitely Get Insurance

-• Owners of breeds prone to expensive health problems (Bulldogs, Goldens, Bernese Mountain Dogs, German Shepherds, Cavaliers)
+• Owners of breeds prone to expensive health problems (Bulldogs, Goldens, Bernese Mountain Dogs, German Shepherds, Cavaliers).

-• Puppy owners who want to lock in low rates and avoid pre-existing condition exclusions
+• Puppy owners who want to lock in low rates and avoid pre-existing condition exclusions.

 Who Might Skip Insurance

-• Owners with substantial emergency savings already set aside
+• Owners with substantial emergency savings already set aside.

-• People comfortable with a financial risk tolerance of up to $5,000 to $10,000 in potential vet bills
+• People comfortable with a financial risk tolerance of up to $5,000 to $10,000 in potential vet bills.

 How to Choose the Right Plan

 1. Decide on your deductible: Higher deductibles mean lower premiums but more out-of-pocket costs per claim.
-For most owners, $250 to $500 annual deductible is the sweet spot.
+For most owners, a $250 to $500 annual deductible is the sweet spot.

 3. Check for annual limits: Unlimited plans provide the most protection.
 If you choose a capped plan, aim for at least $10,000 annually.